-Jason Tatge serves as Farmobile’s CEO.
-A driving force in the Midwest’s entrepreneurial community, Jason has been leading internet and agtech companies for more than 15 years.
+Prior to Farmobile Jason led internet and ag tech companies for more than 15 years.
 His previous company, Farms Technology, created an electronic marketplace to automate grain transaction and risk management processes, offering automated hedging algorithms accessible via smartphones and tablets.
-Farms Technology was purchased by DuPont/Pioneer in December 2012.
+Farms Technology was purchased by DuPont/Pioneer in December 2021.

 Jason earned a degree in Financial Economics from Gustavus Adolphus College in St. Peter MN and an MBA from The Fogelmen School at The University of Memphis.
-Jason served as the Pipeline Member President, and is actively involved with the Entrepreneurial community.
-Jason and his wife live in Bucyrus, KS and have two children.
+Jason served as the Pipeline Entrepreneurs’ Member President and is currently on the Pipeline Board of Directors while remaining actively involved in the Midwest entrepreneurial community.

 Working in the agricultural industry has allowed Randy to get his boots dirty, literally.
 Driving over 70,000 miles to farms and getting on hundreds of machines, Randy has learned a few things.
 His goal is to standardize data from disparate systems, so it can be collected and managed in a single place.
 The precision agriculture landscape can be confusing, but at Farmobile he is determined to bring clarity to ag data.

 Randy knows there is always another machine or system out there to be learned, and he’ll be on the road to figure it out.

 Heath grew up row-crop farming and raising a variety of livestock in Southwest Iowa.
 Grandparents, aunts, uncles, his brother, sister and their families continue to farm.
 The challenges of farming during the 80’s and 90’s cultivated creativity, resourcefulness, a strong work ethic, and a passion to solve agriculture challenges.